eMahtab/missing-number/README.md

 ```

 The above implementation have Runtime complexity of O(nlogn) and Space complexity of O(1).

 The runtime complexity is O(nlogn), because we are sorting the input array first.
-So the upper bound for above implementation is O(nlogn), note that binaty search have the runtime complexity of just O(logn).
+So the upper bound for above implementation is O(nlogn) because of sort operation, note that binary search have the runtime complexity of just O(logn).
 ```
 Runtime Complexity = O(nlogn)
 Space Complexity   = O(1)